MatyCZ/transformbot/README.md

 - `toMinValue()` - Limits a value to a minimum
 - `toNull()` - Converts empty/invalid values to null
 - `toPascalCase()` - Converts the string to a PascalCase format
+- `toPrecision()` - Returns a string representing a number to specified precision
 - `toSnakeCase()` - Converts the string to a snake_case format
 - `toTimeString()` - Formats a time value to a string
 - `toUndefined()` - Converts empty/invalid values to undefined